Justifull/PaleCraft/README.md

 ![Banner](display/banner.png)

-PaleCraft is inspired by the bone texture and is a Black & White styled<span style="display: inline;"> </span>

 <img src="display/skin_render.png" width="193" height="440" align="left">

-texturepack.
+PaleCraft is inspired by the bone texture and is a Black & White styled texturepack.
 Most textures are still vanilla, only the ore blocks and some items are updated.
 I changed some coreshaders for better block and hitbox outlines. and a custom XP-Number color.

 <br>
 <br>